Status effects are used for temporary status alterations.

 Select Turn Start.

-The effect will and at the start of a combatant’s turn, after doing damage one last time. - Turn/Time Duration
+The effect will and at the start of a combatant’s turn, after doing damage one last time. - Duration

 Set to 5 (Value). - On Recast